vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - Outsider: Outsiders may shed new light, but with less authority on the subject.
 2. Publisher Credibility: Who published these results in their publication?
 What is history and reputation of this publisher?
   - Reviewers and Critics: Who peer-reviewed or is it a self-published pre-print?
 Was the peer reviewer familiar with the domain to judge the research?
-  - Republishers: Who is republishing the research and what are their biases, intentions, and incentives?
+  - Republishers: Who is the original primary source?
+Who is republishing the research and what are their biases, intentions, and incentives?
 Is this published by people from multiple sides?
   - Audience bias: Is there an existing bias in the audience that may have be preventing wider publication?
 Why was this published or surfaced now?
 Is the current environment related to the results?
 3. Scientific Process and Evidence: At what stage is this research in the scientific process of validation and publishing?
   - How often are similar results invalid and retracted?